Navigating Through The Occupational Therapy Continuum Of Care

 If the patient is older, has a high level of involvement from their condition, or has a lower prior level of function they will usually be admitted to this setting.

-Likewise, if the patient cannot tolerate three hours of therapy a day but cannot yet return home, subacute rehab will usually be their discharge setting.
+Likewise, if the patient cannot tolerate three hours of therapy a day but cannot yet return home safely, subacute rehab will usually be their discharge setting.

 Home Health Therapy

-Home health is recommended for patients who are safe to be at home (with help) and can assist with basic ADLs.
+Home health is recommended for patients who are safe to be at home (with help from family or a caregiver) and can assist with their basic ADLs.
 The person must be “homebound” and unable to drive to outpatient services to qualify.

 Home health therapy is usually much less therapy than inpatient or subacute rehab, usually averaging about 2-3 times a week for 30-60 minutes each session.
 Treatments include home modification suggestions, DME recommendations, ADL retraining, and therapeutic activities or exercise.